linleybird/docs/webhooks/WebhooksApi.md

 }
 ```
 All webhooks have the choice to receive posts in one of two formats: JSON or the [protocol buffer format](https://github.com/google/protobuf/).
 The JSON format is
-simply an alternative serialization of the .proto file.
+simply an alternative serialization of the .proto file. +

+You can get the tenant id by pasting in your token into jwt.io.

 Messages from channel webhooks follow the GTFS-R specificiation, however the schema file has been slightly modified to support
 proto3.
 You can download the proto schema in question [here](./gtfs-realtime.proto).
 The root element is the `FeedMessage`